Abhisheksoni5975/GoogleTrans-Using-Flask-API/README.md

 # GoogleTrans-Using-Flask-API
-We are going to use googletrans libraby for translating Language.
+We are going to use googletrans library for translating Language.